pajamadot/geometry-node/README.md

-# Geometry Script - Procedural Geometry System
+# Geometry Nodes On The Web! - A Procedural Geometry System

 A comprehensive web-based procedural geometry system for creating and managing complex 3D geometry with advanced node-based editing and real-time visualization.